On the symplectic cohomology of log Calabi-Yau surfaces: Wrapped Floer cohomology

 We consider Lagrangian submanifolds $L$, which may be either compact or \emph{cylindrical at infinity}, meaning that, within the cylindrical end $\Sigma \times [0,\infty)$ of the completion of our Liouville domain, $L$ has the form $\Lambda \times [0,\infty)$, where $\Lambda$ is a Legendrian submanifold of $\Sigma$.

-Given two such Lagrangians $L$ and $K$, the wrapped Floer cohomology $HW^*(L,K)$ is $\K$--vector space, which in the situation we consider will be $\Z$--graded.
+Given two such Lagrangians $L$ and $K$, the wrapped Floer cohomology $HW^*(L,K)$ is a $\K$--vector space, which in the situation we consider will be $\Z$--graded.
 The definition is parallel to that of symplectic cohomology: We fix a Hamiltonian $H$.
-There is a cochain complex $CF^*(L,K;H)$ generated by time--one chords of $H$ starting on $L$ and ending on $K$ (rather than periodic orbits of $H$).
+There is a cochain complex $CF^*(L,K;H)$ generated by time--one chords of $H$ starting on $L$ and ending on $K$ (which are periodic orbits of $H$ starting at $L$, if $K = L$).
 The differential now counts pseudo-holomorphic strips joining such chords, rather than cylinders.
 If we choose a quadratic Hamiltonian $H^Q$, we denote this complex by $CW^*(L,K)$, and its cohomology is $HW^*(L,K)$.
 If we use a linear Hamiltonian $H^m$ of slope $m$, then as before we need to take a direct limit as $m \to \infty$.

 Using the wrapped Floer cohomology $HW^*(L,K)$ as the space of morphisms from $L$ to $K$, we obtain the cohomology--level version of the wrapped Fukaya category $\cW(U)$.
-At the chain level, $\cW(U)$ is an $A_\infty$--category \cite{as-open-string}, which forms the A--side of the homological mirror symmetry correspondence for open symplectic manifolds.
+At the chain level, $\cW(U)$ is an $A_\infty$--category \cite{as-open-string}, which forms the A--side of the HMS correspondence for open symplectic manifolds.
 In particular, the endomorphisms of a single object, $HW^*(L,L)$, forms a ring.
 This will be our main object of interest.

 To relate symplectic cohomology and wrapped Floer cohomology, we use \emph{closed-to-open string maps} \cite{abouzaid-geometric-criterion}.
-There are various versions, all defined by counting pseudo-holomorphic curves with boundary, and with a mixture interior punctures (corresponding to generators of symplectic cohomology) and boundary punctures (corresponding to generators of wrapped Floer cohomology).
+There are various versions, all defined by counting pseudo-holomorphic curves with boundary, and with a mixture of interior punctures (corresponding to generators of symplectic cohomology) and boundary punctures (corresponding to generators of wrapped Floer cohomology).
 The first of these is a map $\mathcal{CO}_0 : SH^*(U) \to HW^*(L,L)$.
 This map fits into a larger structure, a map

 where $HH^*(CW^*(L,L))$ denotes the Hochschild cohomology of the $A_\infty$--algebra $CW^*(L,L)$ (with coefficients in itself).
 The map $\mathcal{CO}$ is a map of rings \cite[Proposition 5.3]{ganatra-thesis}.